oritromax/bootsplate/README.md

 * [`twitter-card`] (https://dev.twitter.com/docs/cards) Twitter card.
 * [`Google Analytis`] (https://www.google.com/analytics/) The Great Big Analytical Stat for your site.

+## Production Rediness

+As its for Development, All the Stylesheet and Scripts of Bootstrap are included as non-minified version.

+* Change `bootstrap.css` to `bootstrap.min.css`, if you are ready for production.
+* Change `bootstrap-theme.css` to `bootstrap-theme.min.css`
+* Change `bootstrap.js` to `bootstrap.min.js`

+> Only if you didn't make any changes to bootstrap core files.

 ## Learn Things